-Internet of Things (IoT) has many benefits – (1) Reducing costs (3) Increased efficiency (3) Increased loyalty (4) New products and business models (5) Increased revenue streams.
+The Internet of Things (IoT) has many benefits – (1) Reducing costs, (2) Increasing efficiency, (3) Increasing loyalty, (4) New products and business models (5) Increasing revenue streams.
 But can it detect corruption?
-An interesting question which I believed can be a controversy and dilemma for many organizations depending on which side of the fence you are sitting – will IoT become your friend or foe?
+An interesting question that I believe can be a controversy and dilemma for many organizations depending on which side of the fence you are sitting – IoT will become your friend or foe?

 IoT is all about monitoring and managing your precious assets.

-- Why must your assets such as lighting, air condition, chiller, etc. be replaced when the equipment are still working in good shape?
-Why new LED lighting that can last for more than five years are not seen favorable compared to previous hardware that is regularly replaced.
+- Why must your assets, such as lighting, air conditioning, chiller, etc., be replaced when the equipment is still working in good shape?
+Why new LED lighting that can last for more than five years is not seen as favorable compared to previous hardware that is regularly replaced?

 - Why did the enforcement officers not do their job of proper and timely enforcement when the IoT system detected violations of services?

-- Why items in transit differs from the ones listed in the system?
-Why are we still adamant in using pen and paper?
+- Why do items in transit differ from the ones listed in the system?
+Why are we still adamant about using pen and paper?

 - Why can’t we continuously monitor and measure the performance of the contractors?

-- Why are we reluctant to make our KPI transparent to public?
-Data gathered from various sensors need not require further “cleansing process” when the data can be displayed on a dashboard in real-time basis?
+- Why are we reluctant to make our KPI transparent to the public?
+Data gathered from various sensors need not require a further “cleansing process” when the data can be displayed on a dashboard on a real-time basis.